 Do your homework.
+Is it product marketing and communication that gets you excited?
+SEO?
+Maybe you’re especially keen on automated email marketing?
 Get some experience or at least talk to other marketers or entrepreneurs before you start interviewing.
 Have a vision for what you’d like to do (and what to avoid).

 1. Demonstrate that you are able to move a needle.
 Any needle.

 Job interviews will go well if you have accomplishments to talk about.
 This could be anything from revenue growth in your previous company to raising money for a charity, or traffic you’ve generated for your friend’s online store.

 If you simplify it: ultimately, every person in a team is hired to move some needle.
 This is especially true in a hot startup.
 You want to show that being responsible for results is not new to you.